Tom Thomson: Legacy and influence

 In 1967, the Tom Thomson Art Gallery opened in Owen Sound.
 In 1968, Thomson's shack from behind the Studio Building was moved to the McMichael Canadian Art Collection in Kleinburg.
 Many of his works are also on display at the National Gallery of Canada in Ottawa, the Art Gallery of Ontario, and the McMichael Canadian Art Collection in Kleinburg, Ontario.
 In 2004, another historical marker honouring Thomson was moved from its previous location near the centre of Leith to the graveyard in which he is now buried.
 The gravesite has become a popular spot for visitors to the area with many fans of his work leaving pennies or art supplies behind as tribute.

 Though best known for his painting, Thomson is often mythologized as a veritable outdoorsman.
 James MacCallum contributed stories to this image.
 He has often been remembered as an expert canoeist, though David Silcox has argued that this image is romanticized.
 In the case of fishing, he was no doubt proficient.
 He had a deep love of fishing for his entire life, so much so that his reputation through Algonquin Park was equally divided between art and angling.
 Most who visited the Park were led by hired guides, but he travelled through the park on his own.
 Many of his fishing locations appear in his work.

+Among avid early collectors of his work were physicist George H. Henderson of Halifax, Nova Scotia and the brothers Walter and Robert Laidlaw of Toronto, Ontario.
+The greatest collector in more recent years was Lord Kenneth Thomson whose family generously gave most of his Thomson canvases, sketches and many other works in different areas, as well as Canadian, to the Art Gallery of Ontario.